School Science Lessons

 Syzygium cumini, Jambolan plum, Daleys Fruit Tree Nursery.

-Johnstone River satinash, (Syzygium erythrocalyx), rainforest tree, up to 10 m, large broad elliptical leaves, prominent veins, red new growth, edible red fruit up to 4. cm wide, cultivated, apple-like flavour, used in preserves and beverages, Australian native food, Myrtaceae
+Johnstone River satinash, (Syzygium erythrocalyx), scarlet satinash, red bud satinash, Daintree satinash, Johnstone River apple, rainforest tree, up to 10 m, large elliptical soft leaves, red new growth, large quantities of large edible red fruit tastes like apples, cultivated, large garden, used for preserves and beverages, Australian native food, Myrtaceae

 Apricot satinash, (Syzygium fibrosum), fibrous satinash, rain cherry lilly pilly, attractive tree, creamy-yellow flowers, attract birds, many bright pink-red edible fruits usually with no seed, used in jams and preserves, rainforest understory tree, Papua New Guinea, Australian native food, Myrtaceae